wuresearchgroup/wuresearchgroup.github.io/_pages/research.md

 nav_order: 1
 ---

-Currently, our goal is to push the boundaries of the following three directions:<br>

-- Establish fundamental understanding of topological constraints that are ubiquitous in macromolecules to enable rational control of dynamics, rheology, mechanics, and transport of materials. <br>
-  - Understanding the role of molecular topology and entanglements in polymer mechanical properties with neural force-fields at the ab-initio accuracy <br>
-- Develop advanced hierarchical simulation methods based on statistical mechanics and machine learning for first-principle predictions of materials properties. <br>
-  - Reliable machine-learning force-fields for atomistic and coarse-grained molecular simulations <br>
+Our research group is dedicated to advancing the understanding and design of complex materials, with a particular focus on macromolecules and polymers.
+By integrating cutting-edge computational techniques, we aim to revolutionize materials science in the following key areas:

+1. Molecular topology in Macromolecules: We seek to establish a fundamental understanding of the molecular topologies that naturally occur in macromolecular systems.
+These topological structures play a crucial role in determining the dynamics, rheology, mechanics, and transport properties of materials.
+By uncovering these principles, we aim to enable the rational control of these properties in both synthetic and biological systems.
+2. Advanced Hierarchical Simulations: We are pioneering the development of advanced hierarchical simulation techniques.
+Using a combination of statistical mechanics and machine learning, we are creating predictive models that enable first-principle forecasts of material properties.
+Our simulations span from atomistic to coarse-grained levels, providing insights across multiple scales.
-- Integrate machine learning and multiscale simulations into computational-driven materials design to allow autonomous discovery/design of functional materials with target properties <br>
+3. Machine-Learning-Driven Materials Discovery: We integrate machine learning and multiscale simulations into computational-driven materials design.
+This approach enables the autonomous discovery and design of functional materials with specific, targeted properties.
+By developing reliable machine-learning force-fields, we aim to accelerate the design of new materials, particularly polymeric materials with tailored topologies.

-  - Targeted topology design for polymeric materials with systematic coarse-graining and machine learning <br>
+Through our interdisciplinary research, we strive to push the boundaries of chemistry, polymer physics, and computational materials science, fostering innovation in the discovery and design of next-generation macromolecular materials.
+Join us in our mission to transform the way we understand and engineer functional macromolecular materials!

 <br><br><br>